davidrapson/pinboard-proxy/README.md

 # Pinboard Proxy

-A dumb proxy server for [Pinboard](https://pinboard.in/) to return public tagged items for a given account.
+A proxy server for [Pinboard](https://pinboard.in/) to return public tagged items for a given account.

 ## Demo